Interested? See

 As well as having access to the facilities and resources at your chosen partner college, you will also have access to facilities at UCLan, including the library and online resources.

-• The ability to communicate fluently, accurately and effectively in professional spoken English (IELTS 7.5 or equivalent).
+• Where English is not your first language: The ability to communicate fluently, accurately, and effectively in professional spoken English A current (IELTS 7.5 with no element lower than 7.0 (or equivalent).

 Fees and funding

-Please consult your chosen partner college(s) for more information about fees and funding as well as course-specific additional costs and optional costs.
+Please consult your chosen partner college(s) for more information about course-specific additional costs and optional costs.

 There may be scholarships and bursaries available to support you at your chosen partner college(s).
 Please contact your partner college for more information.